-We have experienced significant growth in recent periods.
+We have experienced significant growth over the past several years.
 We have substantially expanded our overall business, customer base, headcount, data collection and processing infrastructure and operating procedures as our business has grown through both organic growth and acquisitions.
-We increased our total number of full time employees to 581 employees as of December 31, 2008 from 176 employees as of December 31, 2003.
-Given our slower growth under the current economic environment, we expect that we may need to turnover or reduce certain portions of our workforce, and manage or adjust the compensation levels of our workforce to meet our strategic objectives.
+We increased our total number of full time employees to 689 employees as of March 31, 2010 from 176 employees as of December 31, 2003.
+As a result of downward adjustments to compensation and reductions in our workforce made during 2009, however, we may encounter decreased employee morale and increased employee turnover.
+In addition, given the current economic environment, we may need to further realign or reduce certain portions of our workforce in order to meet our strategic objectives.
 Such actions may expose us to disruption by dissatisfied employees or employee-related claims, including without limitation, claims by terminated employees that believe they are owed more compensation than we believe these employees are due under our compensation and benefit plans.
 In addition, during this same period, we made substantial investments in our network infrastructure operations as a result of our growth and the growth of our panel, and we have also undertaken certain strategic acquisitions.
-We believe that we will need to continue to effectively manage and expand our organization, operations and facilities in order to accommodate potential future growth or acquisitions.
-If we continue to grow, our current systems and facilities may not be adequate.
+We believe that we will need to continue to effectively manage and expand our organization, operations and facilities in order to accommodate potential future growth or acquisitions and to successfully integrate acquired businesses.
+If we continue to grow, either organically or through acquired businesses, our current systems and facilities may not be adequate.
 Our need to effectively manage our operations and cost structure requires that we continue to assess and improve our operational, financial and management controls, reporting systems and procedures.
 If we are not able to efficiently and effectively manage our cost structure, our business may be impaired.